ravendb/docs/version_2_5/docs/client-api/partial-document-updates.markdown

 Of course, `ScriptedPatchRequest` allows you to use any arbitrary JavaScript functionality like for-loops as well.

+### ScriptedPatch debugging

+The syntax of the scripted patch allows you to retrieve debug information from a script execution.
+To do that use `output` method inside the script body and next get the _Debug_ array of the returned result:

+{CODE scriptedpatching_debug@ClientApi/PartialDocumentUpdates.cs /}

 ### Concurrency

 If we wanted to we could run several batch operations in parallel, but we will not be able to set which one will end first.